 2) Extensive cost-benefit studies commissioned by NASA indicated significant economic benefits from SeaSat

-3) As a result, commercial users were interested in documenting usefulness of SeaSat data for their operations
+3) As a result, commercial users were interested in documenting the usefulness of SeaSat data for their operations

-1) 16 users completed 18 two-year studies at no cost to NASA beyond cost of supplying data.
+1) 16 users completed 18 two-year studies at no cost to NASA beyond the cost of supplying data.
 They found:

 - SeaSat data are useful for establishing the climatology of offshore areas leading to better selection of offshore equipment

 - Fish catch and oceanic conditions are correlated, hence SeaSat data lead to more efficient fisheries.